CatX711/The-making-of-T.A.R.D.I.S.py/README.md

 ### Xenovi Coding

-*Eartheria Xenovia 456 (prounounced urth-eer-ia cse-no-vee-a 456), or, more commonly known as Earth X, is, as the code says, a barren wasteland.
+*Eartheria Xenovia 456 (prounounced urth-eer-ia cse-no-vee-a 456), or, more commonly known as Earth X, is, as the code says, is a barren wasteland.
 On the way there the tardis gets destroyed by an intergalactic monster.*